shahirf5/f5-bigip-agc-config-guides/saml-idp-connector/idp-connector-configGuide-template.rst

 External IDP Connector Configuration in AGC workflow
 ----------------------------------------------------

-(Note - Only one  IDP Connector can be configured for a Service Provider.)
+(Note - Saml SP configuration supports configuration of only one  IDP Connector for a Service Provider.)

 Under the External Identity Provider Connector Settings, first Select **Template**  option for the method to configure your IDP connector.
 Then choose an Identity Provider from the provided set.
 Search for $TEMPLATE_LABEL$ in the Search bar.
 (If you cannot find an Identity Provider which you are looking for in the set, then you can use the other options like "Metadata"  or "Custom"  and proceed with the configuration.)